 SuperChems helps process safety and risk engineers overcome the shortcomings of simple relief design techniques which can often lead to over-design, and more importantly, sometimes leading to under-design.

-We've added a new unit system, improved the PRV object and the compressor performance, enhanced the two-phase/universal vessel model, as well as reactions handling, enabling you to achieve even more proficiency.
+Added a new unit system, improved the PRV object and the compressor performance, enhanced the two-phase/universal vessel model, as well as reactions handling, enabling you to achieve even more proficiency.

-Let's suppose that your company needs to revalidate 2,000 PSVs and you decide to do this in conjunction with your 5-year PHA cycle for approximately 400 devices per year.
-This is a daunting project.
 Watch this video and see the ioMosaic 5-step approach to the revalidation work flow process for this type of project.

 A large oil refinery with a very complex flare network had become so complex that the tools the refinery was using to evaluate the flows through the flare network could not adequately model the system.
 The facility had six separate flares, three main headers, and hundreds of relief devices that discharged into the system.
 As the flare system was modified over the years, multiple cross-connection points were added between the headers in an effort to balance the flow rates through the headers with minimal piping changes.